AlekseyPauls/JBInternship/README.md

 in the '.py' format, and the import of the templates is made from a separate file in '.csv' format containing three columns: a question, a list of delimiters and the answer.

-To edit the dataset, select it, change it, and click the save button.
-To create new ones, select the green dataset 'New' and enter the information.

-Now more about everything.
-Add the feature to the dataset:

-Name: year; Synonyms: "Year", "YEAR"; Type: integer; Values: "2017", "2016", "2018"

-'Name' is a name of column in data base, 'Synonyms' is a variants of writings this name in questions (it is important to put different synonyms in quotes and separate from a comma), 'Type' is a kind of data in column, 'Values' is a values of this feature in data base (also in quotes and comma separated) - if the values are special, or they are few and they do not coincide with the values of other features, you can write them out to improve the search.

-Add the template to the statistic:

-Question: "What is variance of"; Delimiters: "in", "at"; Answer: "The variance is <>"

-'Question' is a trigger-string to choose this statistic (may be void only in "In" statistic, quotes and commas are required), 'delimiters' is a list of strings which separate the arguments in the question (may be void if statistic supports single-argument semantic), 'Answer' is a string of answer in which will be inserted data instead of "<>" symbols (answer must contain "<>" symbols).

-Example of content in the file with templates:

-Question,Delimiters,Answer
-What,"['were', 'was']",The <>
-How many,"['were', 'was']",<>
-Mean of,"['']",Mean is <>

-Feedback - in progress

 ## Bot

 "This will be link to a bot-app page"